Monday, May 7 – Pre-conference Workshops & Activities

 Advanced Fee (by 3/15/18): $155

-FACILITATORS: Ben Guillon, CFA, Chief Investment Officer, WRA, Inc., Denver, Colo.; David Tepper, CEO, The Earth Partners, Chevy Chase, Md.; Genevieve Bennett, Senior Associate, Forest Trends’ Ecosystem Marketplace, Washington, D.C.; Robert Wallace, Partner, i2 Capital, Jackson, Wyo.; and Christopher Hartley, Deputy Director and Senior Environmental Markets Analyst, USDA, Washington, D.C.
+FACILITATORS: Ben Guillon, CFA, Chief Investment Officer, WRA, Inc., San Rafael, Calif.; David Tepper, CEO, The Earth Partners, Chevy Chase, Md.; Genevieve Bennett, Senior Associate, Forest Trends’ Ecosystem Marketplace, Washington, D.C.; Robert Wallace, Partner, i2 Capital, Jackson, Wyo.; and Christopher Hartley, Deputy Director and Senior Environmental Markets Analyst, USDA, Washington, D.C.

 Advancing the field of conservation finance and entrepreneurship.
 This day long workshop will focus on conservation finance, investment and entrepreneurship.
 We will reflect on how the first year of the Trump Presidency has affected our industry and learn about the latest trends, such as green bonds.
 The afternoon will be dedicated to a deep dive into actual transactions, case studies and market opportunities.
 Numerous networking opportunities, with investors, asset managers, company executives and project developers will be provided over the course of the day.